 Skip to content

-Result processor
+Result Processor

 The result processor consumes execution completion events from Kafka and persists results to MongoDB.
-It's the final step in the execution pipeline — once a pod finishes and the pod monitor publishes the outcome, the result processor stores everything and notifies downstream consumers.
+It's the final step in the execution pipeline — once a pod finishes and the Pod Monitor publishes the outcome, the result processor stores everything and notifies downstream consumers.

 graph LR